 • Cloud apps: All cloud apps

-• Conditions: Sign-in risk — High (require MFA), Medium (require MFA)
+• Conditions: Sign-in risk — High (block), Medium (require MFA)

 Emergency Access Account Design